 When I’m home in the U.S., I love road trips through the desert and along the Oregon Coast, train rides, finding cool stuff in the alley, perusing amazing farmers markets and independent restaurants, and the small group of talented crafty ladies who hang around the Make Good; extraordinary women who helped me take myself a lot more seriously as a designer.
 When I’m in Kampala, I love exploring new places, hosting dinner parties, and lazy hammock days spent in the garden.
 My favorite things are traveling, moss, thunderstorms, documentaries, cooking, books, writing, and anything to do with art.

 Agnes & Beatrice are two enthusiastic jewelry makers from northern Uganda who currently live in Kampala.
 They are our very first artisan partnership, and you can read more about them on their page.

 Agnes is also an excellent record-keeper, designer, and teacher.
 We’re hoping she can grow into a partnership role, coordinating day-to-day operations.

 AMARO DREAMS – COOPERATIVE

-This group of women from Banda have been making paper beads together for nearly a decade.
-While the market in Uganda is saturated, they work to create designs that look great regardless of the medium, and are working to learn new skills to introduce an entirely new product line sometime next year.
-They’re also focused on opening a jewelry supply store out of their workshop, so their neighbors won’t have to travel to town every time they need clasps or string.
+This group of women, nearly a decade old, makes paper beads together on the outskirts of Kampala.
+While the market in Uganda is saturated with this craft, they work to create designs that look great regardless of the medium, and are working to learn new skills to introduce an entirely new product line sometime next year.
+(Page coming soon)